 In 80 % of cases seborrhea occurs at adolescence.
 This suggests that hormonal changes play a decisive role.
-Responsible for sebum production are an increase of androgen production and a higher density of androgen receptors.
-Thus, hormonal medicines, such as anabolic steroids or contraceptives, can affect the sebaceous glands.
+Responsible for sebum production, is an increase of androgen production and a higher density of androgen receptors.
+Thus, hormonal medicines, such as anabolic steroids or contraceptives, can affect sebaceous glands.

 A greasy shine of the face, scalp and hair are the consequence of increased sebum production.
 Partially large pores are visible.

 An increase in lipid secretion favors the conditions for Propionibacterium acnes and yeast fungi (e.g. Malassezia furfur) to propagate.

 A prophylactic anti-seborrheic skin care is recommended.
 For cleaning and care, disinfectants (e.g. benzoyl peroxide) and soap-free synthetic detergents, as well as low-fat externa (lotions and gels) can be used.